mrychlik/worldly-ocr/AzuAckuRisalah/README.md

   This step requires that the user subscribed to Google Cloud and has a valid API key.
 This is ***not a free service*** after the trial period.

+## The Language

+The document language is Persian (Farsi).
+However, Tesseract was run in both the Persian and Pashto mode.
+It should be noted that the two languages are requested in two different ways on Tesseract command line:

+   - 'tesseract -l pus ...' for Pashto
+   - 'tesseract -l fas ...' for Farsi